mwalking/SD-lawyers-census/README.md

 ## Notes

--   `pewplots` is used extensively thoughout this analysis to create plots and is a private package and may not be accessable to most users.
+-   `pewplots` is used extensively thoughout this analysis to create plots and is a private package and may not be accessible to most users.
 It it is advised that users turn to `ggplot2` instead.
 -   To do some of the analysis found in this repository a user will need to obtain an API key from the U.S. Census Bureau.
-Info on to obtain an API key can be found on their website [here](https://www.census.gov/data/developers/data-sets.html).
+Info how on to obtain an API key can be found on their website [here](https://www.census.gov/data/developers/data-sets.html).